• Home

 Ground clearance: 7.1 inches

-Weight: (claimed) 379 pounds
+Weight: (claimed) 432 pounds Origin: Japan

 Decisions, Decisions

-All of the motorcycles above have their strengths and weaknesses, but all are suitable for adventure travel and have been proven so in their years—or decades—on the market.
+All of the motorcycles above have their strengths and weaknesses, yet all are suitable for adventure travel and have been proven so in their years—or decades—on the market.
 They are not the most powerful beasts of burden for a jaunt up a forest road, but they get the job done.
 Some are excellent choices for new riders or street riders wanting to learn adventure riding.
 Others are better suited to riders experienced in traveling the uncertain surfaces that await the adventurer.
 What puts them all here is reasonable pricing.
 And what puts riders in their seats is the urge to explore.

 Sources